Trauma

 I have been to therapy before, and it did not help.
 Why should I try again?

-The success in therapy depends on many factors such as the therapist`s training, the therapeutic relationship and the length of therapy among other factors.
-If previous therapy did not work, it is helpful to choose your therapist more carefully next time and ask important questions about their training and their approach before starting therapy.
+Success in therapy depends on many factors, such as the therapist`s training, the therapeutic relationship, and the length of therapy, among others.
+If previous therapy did not work, it is helpful to choose your therapist more carefully next time and ask essential questions about their training and approach before starting therapy.

 Everyone experiences trauma.
 Why should I seek therapy?

-It is true that most people experience a form of trauma in their lives.
+Most people indeed experience a form of trauma in their lives.
 It is also true that unaddressed trauma can take away from living life fully.
 Seeking therapy is not the only way, but a proven scientific way, to help you live your life more fully.

 I get triggered easily.
 Is that a sign of trauma?